shaunnoeljose/AML-2-project/README.md

 * **🧠 Hybrid Evaluation Engine:** Reduces API latency by ~50% using a local Small Language Model (SLM) to classify response quality ("Good", "Weak", "Confused"), falling back to Gemini only when confidence is low.
 * **💾 Session Persistence:** Integrated with **Google Firestore** to save conversation history and user personas, allowing users to pause and resume sessions anytime.

-* **📱 Mobile-First Experience:** A completely redesigned, responsive UI with touch-friendly navigation, gamified progress tracking ("Phase Pills"), and auto-scrolling.
+* **📱 Mobile Experience:** A completely redesigned, responsive UI with touch-friendly navigation, gamified progress tracking ("Phase Pills"), and auto-scrolling.

 * **📊 Live Analytics:** Tracks user engagement metrics (latency, response depth, confusion rate) in real-time for facilitators.